jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 ### Retrieving the Raw Data {#retrieving-the-raw-data}

-The script 'retrieve_raw_data.py' was used to collect the data.
-When it runs, it asks the user for the number of raw responses that should be gathered.

-To achieve it, it communicates with the ChatGPT through the available API.
+The program communicates with ChatGPT through the available API, and at each iteration it asks the agent to the same prompt:

-It is required for the user to already have access to the API and to put his API key in a file called 'config.py' which will contain one line:
-> api_key = \<the-api-key-of-the-user\\>

-(this file was not included in the repo to hide the API key used for the project, which is my personal one!)
+> give a number

-At each iteration the raw response get's stored as-is in an SQL Lite DB (called 'rawdb.sqlite').
+Each raw response get's stored as-is in an SQL Lite DB (called 'rawdb.sqlite').

 [back to Process](#process)